PlayVirtual: Augmenting Cycle-Consistent Virtual Trajectories for Reinforcement Learning: Experiments

 For Atari-100k, we measure the performance by score, and the median human-normalized score (\ieno, \emph{median HNS}) of the 26 games.
 Human-normalized score on a game is calculated by $\frac{S_A-S_R}{S_H-S_R}$, where $S_A$ is the agent score, $S_R$ is the score of random play, and $S_H$ is the expert human score.
 For DMControl, the maximum possible score for every environment is $1000$ \cite{tassa2018deepmind}.
 Following \cite{laskin2020curl,yarats2019improving,hafner2019learning,yarats2021image,liu2021returnbased}, we evaluate models on the six commonly used DMControl environments.
 Additionally, we use the \emph{median score} on them to reflect the overall performance.

 \textbf{Implementation Details.} For the discrete control benchmark of \textbf{Atari}, we use SPR~\cite{schwarzer2021dataefficient} as our strong baseline (dubbed \emph{Baseline}) and build our method on top of SPR by augmenting cycle-consistent virtual trajectories for better representation learning (see Figure~\ref{fig:framework-c}).
 For the backward dynamics model, we use the same architecture as that of the dynamics model.
 We set the number of prediction steps $K$ to $9$ by default.
-We simply set the number of action sets, \ieno, the number of virtual trajectories $M$ to $2 |\mathcal{A}|$, which is proportional to the size of action space $|\mathcal{A}|$ in that Atari game. \emph{We report the results of SPR~\cite{schwarzer2021dataefficient} by re-running their source code in all Tables except for Table~\ref{table:atari_compare} (results in which are copied from their paper, being higher than our reproduced results).}
+We simply set the number of action sets, \ieno, the number of virtual trajectories $M$ to $2 |\mathcal{A}|$, which is proportional to the size of action space $|\mathcal{A}|$ in that Atari game. \tcr{To generate an action sequence, we randomly sample an action from the discrete action space at each step.} \emph{We report the results of SPR~\cite{schwarzer2021dataefficient} by re-running their source code in all Tables except for Table~\ref{table:atari_compare} (results in which are copied from their paper, being higher than our reproduced results).}

 For the continuous control benchmark of \textbf{DMControl}, considering the SPR is originally designed only for discrete control, we build a SPR-like scheme SPR\bmark as our baseline (dubbed \emph{Baseline}) for continuous control games.
 Particularly, we use the encoder and policy networks of CURL \cite{laskin2020curl} as the basic networks.
-Following SPR~\cite{schwarzer2021dataefficient}, we remove the contrastive loss in CURL and introduce BYOL~\cite{grill2020byol} head to build SPR-like baseline scheme.
+Following SPR~\cite{schwarzer2021dataefficient}, we remove the contrastive loss in CURL and introduce BYOL~\cite{grill2020byol} heads to build SPR-like baseline scheme.
 We use the network architecture similar to the dynamics model in DBC \cite{zhang2021learning} to build the dynamics model in SPR\bmark~and the backward dynamics model in our \ourname.
-We follow the network and training designs in CURL except the batch size (where we reduce it from 512 to 128 to save memory cost) and learning rate.
-We set $K$ to $6$ by default.
-We set $M$ to a fixed number 10 with actions randomly sampled from the continuous action interval $[-1, 1]$.
+We follow the \tcb{training settings} in CURL except the batch size (\tcb{reduced} from 512 to 128 to save memory cost) and learning rate.
+We set $K$ to $6$\tcb{, and} set $M$ to a fixed number 10 with actions \tcb{randomly sampled from the uniform distribution of the continuous action space.}